s2l1/Headless-Samourai-Dojo/README.md

 NODE_ADMIN_KEY = API key which will be required from the maintenance tool for accessing a set of advanced features provided by the API of your Dojo, NODE_JWT_SECRET = secret used by your Dojo for the initialization of a cryptographic key signing Json Web Tokens.
 These parameters will protect the access to your Dojo.
 Be sure to provide alphanumeric values with enough entropy.
 ```
-Open the docker quickstart terminal or a terminal console and go to the ~/dojo_dir/docker/my-dojo directory.
+Open the docker quickstart terminal or a terminal console and go to the my-dojo/ directory.

+`$ ~/dojo_dir/docker/my-dojo`

 This directory contains a script named dojo.sh which will be your entrypoint for all operations related to the management of your Dojo.

+Docker and Docker Compose are going to build the images and containers of your Dojo.
+This operation will take a few minutes (download and setup of all required software components).
+After completion, your Dojo will be launched and will be ready for connection to your "external" bitcoin full node on your ODROID.

+Monitor the progress made for the initialization of the database with this command displaying the logs of the tracker
+./dojo.sh logs tracker

 ```
 $ cd ~/dojo_dir/docker/my-dojo
 $ ./dojo.sh install